 **Proper medical supervision must always be close at hand during any detox or withdrawal**.

 And If I Cannot Afford That?

-Another option can be available to you if the full rehab programme isn’t realistic right now.
+Another option can be available to you if the full alcohol/substance misuse rehab programme isn’t realistic right now.

-Is There A Refund Policy For Rehab?
+How Do I Find The Refund Policy For Rehab?